Where Are Coral Reefs Usually Found

 The Role of Plate Tectonics and Geological History

-For example, the formation of atolls is closely linked to volcanic activity.
+Here's one way to look at it: the formation of atolls is closely linked to volcanic activity.
 As volcanic islands subside, coral reefs can grow around the edges of the island, eventually forming a ring-shaped reef when the island disappears beneath the sea.

 Symbiotic Relationships in Coral Reefs